sveltinio/components-library/packages/essentials/src/lib/components/color/README.md

 # ColorViewer

-A widget to render a colorful circle with the label set to the color value.
+A simple component to render a colorful element with the label set to the color value.

+By default it allows copy the color value to clipboard.

 ## Examples